 Bananas are also rich in magnesium that might prevent type 2 diabetes (4).
 They contain high levels of tryptophan that promotes mood and aids in depression treatment.
 The vitamin B6 also helps you to sleep well.
 The potassium in bananas might also improve sexual health in men.

-All this simply tells us that bananas are natural foods with superb benefits – the credit for which must be given to the nutrients the fruits are replete with.
+All this simply tells us that banana benefits us in incredible ways – the credit for which must be given to the nutrients the fruits are replete with.

 What Is The Nutritional Profile Of Bananas?